Osama Qadan: Early life and career

+Post acquisition and career

-Following the acquisition, Qadan became Chief Commercial Officer of Benya Group.
+Following the Equinox acquisition, Qadan became Chief Commercial Officer of Benya Group.
 He was involved in large-scale projects such as the national fibre-optic network in the Democratic Republic of the Congo, in partnership with the DRC government.

-He currently serves as the Chief Executive Officer of iWire Global, a UAE-based IoT provider.
-He is also the Chairman of UNA-IOT, which operates the Sigfox 0G network in Turkey.
+He then served till the end of 2025 as the Chief Executive Officer of iWire Global, a UAE-based IoT provider.
+He also served as the Chairman of UNA-IOT, which operates the Sigfox 0G network in Turkey.
+Currently, he serves as the Chief Commercial Officer of Tech964 responsible for directing and handling the commercial and strategic initiatives of the group.

 Research and publications

 Qadan has co-authored research in satellite communications and network modeling.